The-AI-Alliance/microsite-template/docs/contributing.markdown

 # Joining the Work Group

-If you are interested in participating in this project, go to the work group's [WORK_GROUP_NAME](WORK_GROUP_URL){:target="ai-alliance-wg"} home page.
-It will have a form that you can submit to express your interest.
-Some pages may not have this form, but instead they may have a _subscribe to our community newsletter_ form.
-While we encourage you to subscribe, to tell us about your interest in this workgroup, instead use the form on the Alliance's [Become a Collaborator](https://thealliance.ai/become-a-collaborator){:target="aia-website"} page.
+If you are interested in participating in this project, check out the work group's [WORK_GROUP_NAME](WORK_GROUP_URL){:target="ai-alliance-wg"} home page.
+Then complete the form on the Alliance's [Become a Collaborator](https://thealliance.ai/become-a-collaborator){:target="aia-website"} page.
 Check the boxes that look most appropriate and describe your interest in this project in the _Message_ box.

 # Making Smaller Contributions